Code-the-Dream-School/python-200/REVIEWING.md

 - [ ] Make sure images render correctly when viewing the file with "View file" in the PR (generally confirm that things are formatted correctly).
 - [ ] Leave review comments that are specific, encouraging, and constructive.

 Good luck -- even a short, thoughtful review makes a huge difference for a PR.
+Thanks again for your willingness to help!